AutoML

 Prerequisites

-• Historical production data is ideal for model training.
+- Historical production data is ideal for model training.
 The best training is achieved with an extensive historical data set, containing relevant data.
-Although AutoML features a filter for irrelevant data, the training process will be faster if irrelevant data is filtered out beforehand (eg primary keys and identities), especially in large datasets.
+Although AutoML features a filter for irrelevant data, the training process will be faster if irrelevant data is filtered out beforehand (for example, primary keys and identities), especially in large datasets.
 If a subset of the records in the table is required, a view can be used to limit the training set.

 Training a model